stain/ro-crate-paper/manuscript.md

 Furthermore, we want to better understand how the community uses RO-Crate in practice and how it contrasts with other related efforts; this will help us to improve our specification and tools.
 We plan to gather feedback via user studies, with the Linked Open Data community or as part of EOSC Bring-your-own-Data training events.

 We operate in an open community where future and potential users of RO-Crate are actively welcomed to participate and contribute feedback and requirements.
+In addition we are targeting a wider audience through extensive [outreach activities](https://www.researchobject.org/ro-crate/outreach.html) and by initiating new connections.
 Recent contacts include American Geophysical Union (AGU) on Data Citation Reliquary [@doi:10.5281/zenodo.4916734],  National Institute of Standards and Technology (NIST) on material science and [InvenioRDM](https://inveniosoftware.org/products/rdm/) used by the Zenodo data repository.
 New Horizon Europe projects adapting RO-Crate include [BY-COVID](https://by-covid.org/), which aims to improve FAIR access to data for COVID-19 and other infectious diseases.

 The main addition in the upcoming 1.2 release of the RO-Crate specifications will be the formalization of [profiles](https://www.researchobject.org/ro-crate/1.2-DRAFT/profiles) for different categories of crates.
 Additional entity types have been requested by users, e.g. workflow runs, business workflows, containers and software packages, tabular data structures; these are not always matched well with existing schema.org types but may benefit from other vocabularies or even separate metadata files, e.g. from [Frictionless Data](https://frictionlessdata.io/).
 We will be further aligning with and collaborating with related research artefact description efforts like [CodeMeta](https://codemeta.github.io/) for software metadata,  [Science-on-schema.org](https://science-on-schema.org/) [@doi:10.5281/zenodo.4477164] for datasets, [FAIR Digital Objects](https://fairdo.org/) [@@doi:10.3390/publications8020021] and activities in [EOSC task forces](https://www.eosc.eu/task-force-faq) including the EOSC Interoperability Framework [@doi:10.2777/620649].